arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-devops.md

 ## Setting ARM outputs to Azure DevOps variable group

-Sets the Azure Resource Management (ARM) outputs as a variable group on Azure DevOps.
+Stores the Azure Resource Management (ARM) outputs in a variable group on Azure DevOps.

 | Parameter                      | Mandatory | Description                                                                                             |
 | ------------------------------ | --------- | ------------------------------------------------------------------------------------------------------- |